By: Robert McCracken | Last updated: 7/26/23

 There are several ways that you can deposit funds into your Uphold account.
-This includes linking a bank account for bank transfers, instantly crediting your account with a debit or credit card, or loading your account with cryptocurrencies from an external crypto wallet.
+This includes linking a bank account for bank transfers, instantly crediting your account with a debit or credit card, Google pay, or loading your account with cryptocurrencies from an external crypto wallet.

 Withdrawals and Spending

 When it comes to getting money back out of the Uphold platform, the most common way is to simply withdraw funds to your bank account.
 This can be done without even manually selling your assets – if you know the asset you want to cash out, Uphold can automatically convert it to fiat during the withdrawal process.
 You can also withdraw certain cryptocurrencies directly, into an external crypto wallet.

 Aside from withdrawals, Uphold also enables you to “spend” your assets via their debit card – which is one of the most flexible debit cards I have seen.
 You can choose to pay with crypto, metals, or regular fiat currencies, like dollars or euros.

 You can get a physical chip-and-PIN card and a virtual card to make online purchases.
 The Mastercard network means it’s accepted at 37+ million merchants and ATMs across the globe.

 Although Uphold charges 0% trading commissions that does come with some small print.
 You will be charged standard cryptocurrency network fees on a non-profit basis.
 This means although Uphold doesn’t charge you could still pay high network fees, including, for example, Ethereum network’s costly gas fees.